amelia-bryant/SMII/tutorial_sheets/01_planar_kinematics_ans.md

 ### Answer

 Arbitrarily place the instentaneous center.
-It doesnt really matter where - as long as you have signs right the maths will correct itself.
+It doesn't really matter where - as long as you have signs right the maths will correct itself.

 <img src = "figs\01_planar_kinematics\Q12ans.jpg" width="50%"> <br>

-Say the coordinates of the instantaneous center is $(x_I, y_I)$, you then work it all out as O from I (as I has zero velocity).
+Say the coordinates of the instantaneous center is $(x_I, y_I)$, you then work it all out as O from I (as I has zero velocity)

 $$ v_O=−1.83i− 4.27j=\omega\times r_{O/I} = \begin{vmatrix}
 i & j & k\\